sauvc/rulebook/rulebook.md

 ### Safety
 - AUVs should not leak and pollute the pool.
 - AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
 - AUVs **must have a kill switch** that turns off the vehicle, which is easily accessible to a diver.
-This should be marked bright yellow.
+This should be marked in bright color.
 - Pressure of any compressed gas used must not exceed **6 bars**.
 AUV should be completely autonomous.
 - The use of explosives, fire or hazardous chemicals is prohibited.
 Certified lithium batteries are allowed
 - If lasers are used, they must be of class 2 or lower.
 Care must be taken to protect all persons at the venue from harm.
 Beams must be oriented in such a fashion that they cannot shine into the eyes of the spectators.

 ![flare](img/killswitch.jpg)
 <div class="caption"> Figure 13.
-Example a kill switch on an AUV from 2016 Competition.</div>
+Example a kill switch on an AUV from 2015 Competition.</div>

 ### Communications